A physicist discovers the edge of madness & the courage to love.

-I hated to think of Will feeling so lonely that suicide became an option.
+It was difficult imagining Will feeling so lonely that suicide became an option.
 In a way, I blamed myself for never picking up on it.
 The thought that his final message to the world would be lost was not something I could accept.

 "Sure, Detective, give me a minute to throw myself together."

 Now, the grass was weeks overgrown and tentative green fingers groped skyward from the misshapen cubes of brush.
 Ritter led me up the walkway and swung open the front door.
 Inside, Will's Spartan accommodations were in a similar vein of disarray.
-The simple, glass coffee table was strewn with energy drink cans and coffee mugs and through the doorway, I saw the kitchen counters cluttered with dishes.
+The simple, glass coffee table was strewn with energy drink cans and coffee mugs, and through the doorway, I saw the kitchen counters cluttered with dishes.

-"He was always so neat," I mumbled.
+"He's was always so neat," I mumbled.
 "What could have happened?"

 "This is unusual?"
 Ritter asked, waving a hand to take in the mess.